 Spread some lime over the area to get rid of the moss, or a cheaper method if you have a fireplace is to lightly spread some of the ashes over the area.
 If you wet it down, it sort of makes the gray disappear, but it gets rid of the moss.

-By Mary from MI
+By jim from Australia